 4. Hunger Vs. Reaction Strikes – The Difference Explained And Why It Does Matter

 Do you know exactly why a fish may hit a lure?
 Sometimes, they are hungry and they think they are getting a great meal.
 Other times, they are irritated by the mere presence of a lure invading their personal space.
 All lures are designed with one intent or the other.
-Baits like crankbaits, spinners, spooks, and poppers are your traditional reaction type lures.
+Baits like crankbaits, spinners, spooks, and poppers are your traditional reaction-type lures.
 These are designed to irritate fish into striking.
 Try to picture this.
 Imagine you have an excellent sense of hearing.

 You are at home on your computer, in total silence, relaxing.
 All of a sudden, you start to hear a very loud rattle outside your bedroom window.
 After ignoring it for a little while, your ears start to hurt.
 Irritated, you get up to see what it is and possibly find out a way to stop it.
 This is exactly how fish perceive reaction lures.
 Irritating.
 Instinctively, the fish tries to kill it.
 How?
 The only weapon a fish has at its disposal is its mouth.
-Much how you would stomp on an insect with your foot, fish attempt to crush pests using their mouths.
-Its the only tool at their disposal.
+Much like you would stomp on an insect with your foot, fish attempt to crush pests using their mouths.
+It’s the only tool at their disposal.

 5. Lure Buoyancy – The Distinction About The Sinking Rate Of Different Lures

 Different lures inhabit different sections of the water column.
 There are surface lures and bottom baits as well as everything in between.
 Like real frogs, frog lures will stay on the water’s surface.
 Like crayfish, swim jigs and other crayfish imitators will almost always be at or near the bottom.
-Exactly like shad or minnows, every lure that imitates them have varying depths.
+Exactly like shad or minnows, every lure that imitates them has varying depths.

 6. Color Or Paint Pattern – Matching The Hatch And How Color Affects Your Lures

 Color is a very important factor in lure selection.
 Ask anyone who catches crappie often and most will tell you that color means everything in the world to fish.
 Similarly, never want to give a crayfish pattern to a fish who has never even seen a crayfish.
 Instead, you want to select a color that matches what their natural food is.
-If the main food is crayfish however, the lure better be a red color with appendages hanging off of it.
+If the main food is crayfish, however, the lure better be a red color with appendages hanging off of it.
 You want it to look like a crayfish pretty closely.

 If the food source is shad, a chrome finish or shad pattern would do nicely.
 As the visibility in the water goes down, so does the need for this realism.
 If a fish cannot see the lure you are offering, the color of the lure does little.
 Why do lures come in such foreign colors then?
 Well, bright fluorescent colors up close are a lot easier to see in dirty water than natural ones.
-Also, darker colors like black, brown and green are much easier to see from a distance.
+Also, darker colors like black, brown, and green are much easier to see from a distance.
 Try using these first.

 In stained water, using a dark or bright color allows the fish to see your lure better.
 As for the weekend anglers that make the claim about color not making much of a difference, try jigging for crappie.
-Any good crappie angler will tell you that color is one of THE most important features in a lure.
+Any good crappie angler will tell you that color is one of THE most important features of a lure.
 Don’t overlook this feature when selecting one either.
 The fish do care.